nre-learning/nrelabs-curriculum/lessons/lesson-16/stage1/guide.md

-# Using Jinja2 for Configuration Templates
+# Using Jinja for Configuration Templates
 **Contributed by: @ShrutiVPawaskar and @shahbhoomi**
 ## Part 1 - Introduction to Jinja2